robindavidgames/ci-project04/README.md

 ![Page footer](/assets/readme_images/footer.png)

+### Tags
+Recipe tags are implemented with a custom many-to-many model.
+There are many tags and each tag can be applied to many recipes.
+Tags are called in the RecipeDetail view and then in the recipe_detail.html template.
+As there is the possibility of many tags, they must be iterated through in the template itself:

+    {% for tag in tags %}
+    {{ tag }}
+    {% endfor %}

 ## Design

 - I have used [this colour palette from Coolors](https://coolors.co/palette/e63946-f1faee-a8dadc-457b9d-1d3557) to ensure consistency across the site and related components.